-Canon 1Ds Mark III versus Sony A7R III
+Canon 1Ds Mark III vs Sony A7R III

 The Canon EOS-1Ds Mark III and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in August 2007 and October 2017.
 The 1Ds Mark III is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds Mark III vs Sony A7R III

 An illustration of the physical size and weight of the Canon 1Ds Mark III and the Sony A7R III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1Ds Mark III – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (49 percent) than the Canon 1Ds Mark III.
 Moreover, the A7R III is substantially lighter (53 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.